cdpxe/WendzelNNTPd/docs/docs/upgrade.md

 Now comes the tricky part.
 The install command should have created **/var/spool/news/wendzelnntpd/usenet.db**.
-However, it is an empty usenet database file in the new format.
+However, it is an empty Usenet database file in the new format.
 Now REPLACE that file with the file you use on your existing WendzelNNTPd installation, which uses the old 1.4.x format.
 Also copy all of your old **cdp\*** files and the old **nextmsgid** file from your Windows system/from your backup directory